 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-SQA Higher: BBBB including English and Biology/Human Biology, plus Nat 5 Maths at C
+SQA Higher: BBBB including English, Biology/Human Biology plus Nat 5 Maths at C

-ILC Higher: H2 H3 H3 H3 including English and Biology/Human Biology at Higher plus Ordinary level Maths at O2
+ILC Higher: H2 H2 H3 H3 to include English and Biology/ Human Biology

-College HNC: HNC in a relevant Health related subject must include Human Physiology or a science-based HNC plus Maths and English at Nat 5 C or equivalent
+College HNC: Relevant Health related subject must include Human Physiology or a science-based HNC plus Maths and English at Nat 5 C or equivalent

 Each application to GCU is considered on an individual basis.
 If you do not have the typical academic entry qualifications, but can demonstrate relevant work experience and/or credits from recognised professional bodies, you may be eligible to enter this course via the University's Recognition of Prior Learning scheme.